Rudyshhh/skc-Rudraksh-tutor/README.md

 1. Open `key.js`.
 2. Replace the placeholder with your own API key.

+## Switching Between Chatbots
+To switch between Charlie and Cooler Charlie, users can select either of the two AI chatbots before starting their lesson.
+Once a chatbot is selected, it will guide users through a Python lesson.
+After completing the lesson, users will have the option to take the quiz.

 ## Technologies Used

 - **React**: JavaScript library for building the user interface.
-- **Google Generative AI**: Powers the dynamic quiz generation based on the provided class level.
+- **Google Generative AI**: Powers the chatbot and dynamic quiz generation based on the provided class level.
 - **Vercel**: Deployed the app using Vercel for seamless hosting.